|The Lone Ranger TM Serials|

 Definition of 'scuttlebutt': rumor, best guess, opinion, speculation, conjecture.

-Over 30 years ago, I began checking on these two serials, and solid information has been difficult to find, especially since Republic had disappeared.
-The scuttlebutt was that Republic had stored the 35mm nitrate picture and sound reels of both cliffhangers during the 1940s or 1950s (possibly at film storage facilities located in Fort Lee, New Jersey).
-But both chapterplays had become lost ... or misplaced ... or had been turned over to Trendle or the Wrather Corporation ... or were destroyed because of nitrate decomposition.
+Many decades ago, I began checking on these two serials and solid information was difficult to find, especially since Republic had disappeared.
+Scuttlebutt was that Republic had stored the 35mm nitrate picture and sound reels of both cliffhangers during the 1940s or 1950s (possibly at film storage facilities located in Fort Lee, New Jersey).
+But both chapterplays had become lost ... or misplaced ... or had been turned over to Trendle or the Wrather Corporation ... or were destroyed due to nitrate decomposition ... or who knows.

-When the BETA and VHS videotape machines arrived, interest in the two serials was rekindled.
-Many chapterplays were in the public domain (such as many of the Mascot productions like Gene Autry's PHANTOM EMPIRE), and these were among the earliest films put onto videotape and made available to the cliffhanger collector.
+When BETA and VHS videotape machines arrived, interest in the two serials was rekindled.
+Many chapterplays were in the public domain (such as many Mascot productions including Gene Autry's PHANTOM EMPIRE), and these were among the earliest films put onto videotape and made available to the cliffhanger collector.
 Soon, there was a 'lost serials list', and among the missing were THE LONE RANGER and THE LONE RANGER RIDES AGAIN.